 Our patent rights may not protect our patent protected products and product candidates if competitors devise ways of making products that compete with us without legally infringing our patent rights.
 For example, our patent rights in tipifarnib are limited in ways that affect our ability to exclude third parties from competing against us.
 In particular, the patent term for the composition of matter patents covering the API of tipifarnib expired in the United States and countries in Europe in 2016.
 Composition of matter patents on APIs are generally considered to be the strongest form of intellectual property protection because such patents provide protection without regard to any particular method of use or manufacture or formulation of the API used.
-The U.S. Patent and Trademark Office, or U.S. PTO, issued us several patents directed to the method of treatment of HRAS mutant HNSCC with tipifarnib and corresponding patents have been issued in a number of foreign jurisdictions.
-In July and November 2019, the U.S. PTO issued us patents directed to the treatment of HRAS mutant HNSCC with any farnesyl transferase inhibitor.
-In addition, in July 2019 and January 2020, the European Patent Office granted us patents directed to the method of treatment of angioimmunoblastic T-cell lymphoma with tipifarnib and the method of treatment of CXCL12-expressing peripheral T-cell lymphomas, or PTCL, or AML with tipifarnib.
-In October 2019, the U.S. PTO issued us a patent directed to the method of treatment of CXCL12-expressing PTCL or AML with any farnesyl transferase inhibitor.
+The U.S. PTO issued us several patents directed to the method of treatment of HRAS mutant HNSCC with tipifarnib and corresponding patents have been issued in a number of foreign jurisdictions, including Europe.
+In addition, the U.S. PTO issued us patents directed to the treatment of HRAS mutant HNSCC with a farnesyl transferase inhibitor and corresponding patents have been issued in a number of foreign jurisdictions, including Europe.
+The U.S. PTO and several foreign jurisdictions also issued us patents directed to the method of treatment of AITL with tipifarnib and the method of treatment of CXCL12-expressing PTCL or AML with tipifarnib, as well as patents directed to the method of treatment of AITL, and the method of treatment of CXCL12-expressing PTCL or AML with a farnesyl transferase inhibitor.

 Although these patents are currently in force, there is no guarantee that a court would agree that any of the patents are valid or enforceable.
-Further, if a competitor were to develop tipifarnib for use in an indication other than that claimed by the patents, we would not be able to prevent them from marketing tipifarnib in the United States or other jurisdictions based on our currently issued patents.
-A limited number of patents directed to the use of tipifarnib in certain patients with HRAS mutant HNSCC have been granted in foreign jurisdictions.
+Further, if a competitor were to develop tipifarnib for use in an indication other than that claimed by the patents, we would not be able to prevent them from marketing tipifarnib for such indication in the United States or other jurisdictions based on our currently issued patents.
 We are pursuing additional United States and foreign method of treatment patents for tipifarnib and farnesyl transferase inhibitors, however there is no guarantee that any such patents will be granted.